baresi687/sveltekit-chatgpt/README.md

 ## To do

 - Handle timeout errors mid-stream
+- Investigate and fix if possible, infrequent parse errors
+- Stop auto scroll if user scrolls
 - Improve regex and/or code for catching code blocks
 - Convert to TypeScript